Tasty Vegetarian Starter Recipe: Deep-Fried Breaded Mushrooms Served With Garlic Mayonnaise

 - Garlic powder is great for adding subtle flavour, whereas fresh garlic would be overpowering.

 - The smoked paprika aids the deep golden colour of the fried breadcrumb with a hint of sweetness.

 - Fine breadcrumb is very hard to achieve even with a processor.
 Shop-bought works best and achieves a lovely breadcrumb casing.

 - Grating garlic rather than chopping it releases more juice and I personally find it easier to get a softer texture too.

 - A mushroom brush is great for cleaning mushrooms.
 The soft bristles are strong enough to remove the earthy bits especially around the stalk area but gentle enough not to break or spoil the mushroom.

 - Add fresh diced green chilli to the garlic mayonnaise dip if you would like to heat things up a little bit.

 - There is no limit to the fresh herbs you can add to the dip.
 Basil and mint are also favourites.
 If using mint add a little extra lemon and more garlic with the basil.

-Make your own homemade coleslaw: grated carrot, shredded white cabbage, finely diced onion and a dollop of mayonnaise, deliciously easy.
+Make your own homemade coleslaw: grated carrot, shredded white cabbage, finely diced onion, and a dollop of mayonnaise.
+It's deliciously easy.

 Questions & Answers